sodadata/docs/soda-cloud/sso.md

 ## Add Soda Cloud to Azure AD

-Use the procedure below to set up Soda Cloud as a web-based application (also known as a service provider) for your users in Azure AD.

-1. Contact <a href="mailto:support@soda.io">Soda Support</a> to request SSO set-up for Soda Cloud.
-Soda Support sends you specific values you need to configure the set up with your identity provider.
+1. Open a <a href="https://soda-io.zendesk.com/">Zendesk Support ticket</a> to request SSO set-up for Soda Cloud and provide your Soda Cloud organization identifier, accessible via **your avatar** > **Organization Settings**, in the **Organization** tab. <br />Soda Support sends you the URL that you need to configure the set up with your identity provider.
 2. As a user with sufficient privileges in your organization's Azure AD account, sign in through <a href="http://portal.azure.com" target="_blank">portal.azure.com<a/>, then navigate to **Enterprise applications**.
 Click **New application**.
 3. Click **Create your own application**.
 4. In the right pane that appears, provide a name for your app, such as Soda Cloud, then select the **(Non-gallery)** option.
 Click **Create**.